cyrilcolinet/103cipher_2017/README.md

 The decryption process logically follows from the previous encryption method, using the same key (be careful ! you need to inverse the key matrix, which is not always possible).

-> :warning: 2-dimension and 3-dimension matrices invertions are rather easy, but inverting bigger matrices is a difficult problem ; it would be considered as a bonus point if you can do that !
+> :exclamation: 2-dimension and 3-dimension matrices invertions are rather easy, but inverting bigger matrices is a difficult problem ; it would be considered as a bonus point if you can do that !

 ## Usage